 - If urgent transfer to hospital is not possible (eg, remote locations or adverse weather conditions), antibiotics should be given to any person with suspected bacterial meningitis.

 - Management includes supportive treatment with analgesia, antipyretics, nutritional support and hydration.
+Metabolic and circulatory disturbances should be anticipated, monitored and corrected where necessary (hypoglycaemia, acidosis, hypokalaemia, hypocalcaemia, hypomagnesaemia, dehydration, anaemia and coagulopathy).

 Initial 'blind' therapy